2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in Oregon

 On average, geology graduates from Portland State University take out $32,772 in student loans while working on their Bachelor's Degree.

-A rank of #3 on this year’s list means University of Oregon is a great place for geological and earth sciences students working on their bachelor’s degree.
-UO is a fairly large public school located in the city of Eugene.
+The in-demand bachelor’s degree programs at University of Oregon helped the school earn the #3 place on this year’s ranking of the most popular geological and earth sciences schools in Oregon.
+UO is a very large public school located in the medium-sized city of Eugene.

 About 60% of the students majoring in geology at the school are women while 40% are male.